 1. Cold Shuts

-The most common cause of this defect is a die at too low a temperature.
+The most common cause of this problem with dispersing ability is a die at too low a temperature.
 The effect is that the piece has inadequate mechanical strength, as fracturing will naturally tend to occur along these lines when strain is put on the piece.

 Another common issue is pitting, which is essentially small holes on the surface of the object.
-Thicker deposits are more susceptible to pitting since they grow in size with more build-up, and re-worked parts tend to exhibit this defect more than new parts.
+They appear due to the adhesion of air or hydrogen bubbles2 on the part being plated.
+Thicker metal deposition is more susceptible to pitting since they grow in size with more build-up, and reworked parts tend to exhibit this defect more than new parts.

 The source of pitting relates to the surface of the metal, though its specific causes can vary.
 In some cases, chemical fume suppressants can cause pitting.
 This is particularly true if a non-permanent type of fume suppressant has been used, though it is less often the source of trouble these days.
 Permanent fume suppressant of good quality will not cause pitting by itself.

 Rather, pitting is typically the result of mistakes made during preparation.
 These can include an inadequate cleaning job or flaws on the object itself.
 Before plating, grinding, blasting or polishing that was performed too harshly could be the culprit and can result in debris on the surface of the object.
 Very small holes, oxidation on the surface, microscopic fissures and pieces of non-metallic materials can also cause pitting.